Great bustard: Description

-The adult male great bustard is amongst the heaviest living flying animals.
+The adult male great bustard is amongst the heaviest living flying birds.
 A male is typically 90–105 cm tall, with a length of around 115 cm and has a 2.1–2.7 m wingspan.
 The male can range in weight from 5.8 to 18 kg.
 The heaviest verified specimen, collected in Manchuria, was about 21 kg, a world record for heaviest flying bird.
 In a study in Spain, one male weighed as much as 19 kg.
 Larger specimens have been reported but remain unverified.
 Average male weights as reported have been fairly variable: in Russia, males weighed a median of 9.2 kg; in Spain, males weighed a mean of 11.62 kg during breeding season and 9.65 kg during non-breeding; in Germany, males weighed a mean of 11.97 kg; and the Guinness World Records has indicated that male bustards in Great Britain weighed an average of 13.5 kg.
 Average weight of males is almost an exact match to that of male Kori bustards.
 Among all flying animals and land birds, male Andean condors (Vultur gryphus) may match or exceed the mean body masses of these male bustards but not their maximum weights.
 Furthermore, male swans of the two largest species (trumpeter and mute) may attain a similar average mass depending on season and region.
 Among both bustards and all living birds, the upper reported mass of this species is rivaled by that of the kori bustard (Ardeotis kori), which, because of its relatively longer tarsi and tail, is both longer and taller on average and is less sexually dimorphic.
 In terms of weight ranges reported, the great Indian bustard (Ardeotis nigriceps) also only lags slightly behind these species.